 PROTECTING YOUR DECKING

 Before you lay the decking, oil the boards in there entirety at least once, top, bottom, sides and ends.
 Use only the best quality decking oils, we recommend the product CUTEK Extreme, using poor quality products will mean you will be stripping them off and reapplying something that works in a very short time, put simply cheap deck coatings and topical coatings just don’t work, they either dont offer any protection to the timber or they flake off.
-Topical coatings can not cope with the expantion and contraction of the timber and just tear away.
-You need something that pentrates into the timber and preserves the cell structure.
+Topical coatings can not cope with the expansion and contraction of the timber and just tear away.
+You need something that penetrates into the timber and preserves the cell structure.
 Using the wrong product will only cost you time and money in the long run and shorten the life of your decking.

 FASTENING YOUR DECKING TO JOISTS

 Screw your decking down, don’t use nails.
 Stainless steel screws wont rust and have ten times the holding power of a nail.
 Nails will inevitably work their way up and potentially slice your feet, at the very least your decking boards will become loose and you will need to punch them down again.
 After you have installed the decking apply another coat of oil.
 You should re-coat your deck at least once a year to keep it looking its best